minprog/app-studio/40 Projects/20 Mad Libs/10 Assignment.md

 6. Remember to commit and push all important changes you make!

-## Tips (Android)
+## Android tips

-To pass stuff around in your app, you should use an `Intent`.
+- To pass stuff around in your app, you should use an `Intent`.
 The Android documentation provides a brief tutorial on this.
-For back navigation in your app, you should use the hardware back button, not implement one in the UI.

-When creating an instance of the `Story` class you should have already opened the appropriate text file.
+- When creating an instance of the `Story` class you should have already opened the appropriate text file (because this task belongs to the controller).
 Pass a `Scanner` object to the constructor of the `Story` class.

+- On top of that, when going "back" from the final screen, the user should find herself all the way back at the start screen.
+Use [Stack Overflow](http://stackoverflow.com/questions/27129353/android-back-navigation) to find out how.

-## Tips (iOS)
+## iOS tips

-To pass stuff around in your app, you can use the 'prepareForSegue' method.
+- To pass stuff around in your app, you can use the 'prepareForSegue' method.
 For back navigation in your app, you should use a navigation controller.

-When creating an instance of the `Story` class you should have already opened the appropriate text file.
+- When creating an instance of the `Story` class you should have already opened the appropriate text file (because this task belongs to the controller).
 Pass a `String` object to the constructor of the `Story` class.

+- On top of that, when going "back" from the final screen, the user should find herself all the way back at the start screen.
+Use [the Apple docs](https://developer.apple.com/library/content/documentation/WindowsViews/Conceptual/ViewControllerCatalog/Chapters/NavigationControllers.html) to find out how.

 ## How to submit